 For the past couple years on social media I’ve been making it my duty to get my mother’s name heard.
 Although I’ve reached out to a lot of activists and celebrities, I’m blessed that Forced Trajectory Project reached out to me through a post about my mother on my Instagram.
 Forced Trajectory has helped me connect with a lovely lady, Ms. Alma Chavez whose son, Rafael Olivas, was killed by one of the officers (Christopher Grivas) that killed my mom as well.
 Without them, I wouldn’t be here sharing my story.
 So thank you all at FTP ❣️

 My heart gets immediately heavy when one of us is made into another hashtag in the news due to police brutality and white supremacy terrorism.
-Last Friday would have been his birthday.
-I believe that if we all collectively came together to work on a more daily basis that more justice would be served and more racists would be held accountable.
-I run with Maud!

 Our stories will be told!